Become a school governor

 How to apply

-You can apply through us to become a governor.
+You can apply through us to become a local authority or co-opted governor in Leeds.
 To apply, follow the process below.

-1. Complete our online school governor application form External link.
+1. Complete our online school governor application form.

-2. We'll pass on your details to a suitable school.
+2. We will pass on your details to a suitable school.

 3. The school will get in touch with you to discuss your application.
 They will usually arrange for you to come in for a tour and an informal chat about your experience and what you could bring to the role.
 This will also be your opportunity to ask questions.